vincmg/ModArchive-Batch-Downloader/README.md

-# ModArchiveBatchDownloader
+# ModArchive Batch Downloader

-A simple Python 3 script for downloading groups of modules from ModArchive.org.
+A simple command-line Python 3 script for downloading groups of modules from ModArchive.org.
 Original idea based on [this PHP script](http://pastebin.com/ygYukDUq).